aswanth9495/mattermost-plugin-concept-help-request/README.md

-# Mattermost Concept help Reqquest
+# Mattermost Concept help Request Plugin

 This Plugin can be used to remind users about the Concept Help Request feature in Scaler from Mattermost.
 And provide a direct link to raise a Concept Help Request from the Scaler Academy mentee dashboard.